google/WebFundamentals/src/site/tools/test/cloud.markdown

 you should "think of the simulator as a preliminary testing tool to use before testing your app on an actual device".

-The iOS simulator comes with XCode, which you can <a href="https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12">install from the App Store</a>.
+The iOS simulator comes with Xcode, which you can <a href="https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12">install from the App Store</a>.
 To open your site in the simulator:

-* Launch Xcode.
+1. Launch Xcode.
-* Choose Xcode > Open Developer Tool > iOS Simulator.
+2. Choose Xcode > Open Developer Tool > iOS Simulator.
 The simulator displays the Home screen of whichever simulated device was last used.
-* From the Home screen, click Safari.
+3. From the Home screen, click Safari.
-* In the address field in Safari, type your site's URL and press the Return key.
+4. In the address field in Safari, type your site's URL and press the Return key.

 If your Mac is connected to the internet,
 Safari displays your site in the simulator: